propelorm/Propel/README.md

 # A quick tour of the features #

-Propel has some nice features you should know about :
+Propel has some nice features you should know about:

  - It's a fast and easy way to manage you database.
- - It provides command line tools for generate code (well documented with an IDE-friendly syntax).
+ - It provides command line tools for generating code (well documented with an IDE-friendly syntax).
- - It's very flexible : you can simply extend Propel.
+ - It's very flexible: you can simply extend Propel.
- - It uses PDO (PHP Data Object) so it allows you to use the RDBMS you want (MySQL, SQLite, PostgreSQL, Oracle and MSSQL are supported).
+ - It uses PDO (PHP Data Objects) so it allows your to use the RDBMS you want (MySQL, SQLite, PostgreSQL, Oracle and MSSQL are supported).
- - Propel is an open-source projet which is [well documented](http://propelorm.org/documentation/).
+ - Propel is an open-source project which is [well documented](http://propelorm.org/documentation/).

 ## Installation ##